lightpack/docs/validation.md

 ## Validation Errors

-Now you can check if validation has failed by calling `hasErrors()` method.
+You can check if validation has failed by calling `hasErrors()` method.
 This method returns a boolean `TRUE` if validation failed, otherwise `FALSE`.

 ```php